jkfindeisen/minflux-analysis/README.md

 - eco, ecc, efo, efc may be background corrected (subtracted fbg) but there are hints that they might not be fully corrected (fbg determined wrongly)

+### Beads for beam adjustment

+You access the bead positions via the Zarr archive in the data directory (usually C:\Data\<data uid>\zarr) while the measurement is open in Imspector.
+Within the archive structure, their localization data is stored at /grd/mbm/R<nn>.